Company

 Education and Professional Associations

-Mr. Quarrie is a regular contributor to Military and Aerospace Programmable Logic Devices Conference, MAPLD/NASA Electronics Parts Program (NEPP) as well as a member of the JEDEC JC13 Committee on Radiation Hardness Assurance, the Space Parts Working Group and the Defense Semiconductor Association (DSA).
+In 1994 Lindsay passed the Air Force Officer Qualifying Test and physicals at Andrews Air Force Base, Maryland and qualified for both the Air Force Astronaut Program and the Nuclear Power Officer Program.
+Lindsay has authored technical publications to Military and Aerospace Programmable Logic Devices Conference, MAPLD/NASA Electronics Parts Program (NEPP) as well as a member of the JEDEC JC13 Committee on Radiation Hardness Assurance, the Space Parts Working Group and the Defense Semiconductor Association (DSA).

 Engineering & Physics of Green Power